 Tracing its origins from the Great Exhibition of 1851, the Science Museum has pioneered interactive science interpretation for more than eight decades and is the most visited museum in the UK by school groups.
-Among key objects on display are Stephenson’s steam engine Rocket (1829), Alan Turing’s Pilot ACE computer (1950) and the Apollo 10 capsule that went into lunar orbit in 1969.
+Among key objects on display are Babbage’s Difference Engine No. 1 (c.1832), Alan Turing’s Pilot ACE computer (1950), and the Apollo 10 capsule that went into lunar orbit in 1969.

 National Science and Media Museum, Bradford

 Set in the heart of Bradford, the National Science and Media Museum explores the science and culture of light and sound technologies and their impact on our lives.

 Traditional and interactive galleries located across eight floors of the museum investigate and celebrate photography, television, animation, videogames and the internet.
 The museum is home to three cinemas, including Europe’s first IMAX screen and the world’s only public Cinerama screen outside the USA.

 From its home on the site of the world’s oldest surviving passenger railway station, the Museum of Science and Industry tells the story of Manchester’s scientific and industrial past, present and future.